 - Finally, these symptoms must make your child’s life significantly more difficult.
 Therefore, it affects their performance.

-1. Psychological Treatment
+1. Psychological treatment

-- Training in social skills.
+- Training in problem-solving

 3. Pharmacological Treatment